Mareli Miniutti Pictures: Woman In Michael Avenatti Domestic Violence Allegation Had Role In 'Ocean's Eight'

-The woman involved in last week’s allegation of domestic violence against attorney Michael Avenatti has allowed her name to become public by filing for a restraining order against Avenatti, according to a report Monday by the celebrity news site The Blast.
+The woman involved in last week’s allegation of domestic violence against attorney Michael Avenatti has allowed her name to become public by filing for a restraining order against Avenatti, according to a report Monday by the celebrity news site the Blast.
 Mareli Miniutti is an aspiring actress who is reportedly in her 20s and originally from the Baltic nation of Estonia, according to the Blast report.

-Shortly after the Blast report was published late Monday afternoon, Avenatti — best known for his numerous media appearances stemming from his representation of porn film actress Stormy Daniels in her lawsuit against Donald Trump — responded via his Twitter account.
+Shortly after the Blast report was published late Monday afternoon, Avenatti — best known for his numerous media appearances stemming from his representation of adult film actress Stormy Daniels in her lawsuit against Donald Trump — responded via his Twitter account.

+“I look forward to a full clearing of my name and disclosure of all of the facts,” the 47-year-old Avenatti wrote.

-Earlier, as Inquisitr reported, Avenatti threatened to file a lawsuit against the celebrity gossip site TMZ, which published the initial media report of the lawyers arrest on November 13.
-The site at first reported that the alleged victim in then reported incident was Avenatti’s estranged wife, Lisa Storie, but Storie quickly denied the report.
+Earlier, as the Inquisitr reported, Avenatti threatened to file a lawsuit against the celebrity gossip site TMZ, which published the initial media report of the lawyer’s arrest on November 13.
+The site at first reported that the alleged victim in the reported incident was Avenatti’s estranged wife, Lisa Storie, but Storie quickly denied the report.

 BREAKING NEWS: Actress Files for Domestic Violence Restraining Order Against Michael Avenatti.
 According to court records, actress Mareli Miniutti filed for a domestic violence restraining order against Avenatti Monday in Los Angeles. pic.twitter.com/EsajjpVLol